bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Troubleshooting.rst

 will unload the tape into slot 3.

 Once all the above commands work correctly, assuming that you have the right Changer Command in your configuration, Bareos should be able to operate the changer.
 The only remaining area of problems will be if your autoloader needs some time to get the tape loaded after issuing the command.
 After the mtx-changer script returns, Bareos will immediately rewind and read the tape.
 If Bareos gets rewind I/O errors after a tape change, you will probably need to configure the
-``load_sleep`` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf`.
+:strong:`load_sleep` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf`.
 You can test whether or not you need a sleep by putting the following commands into a file and running it as a script: